Consensys/linea-ens/packages/linea-ccip-gateway/README.md

 Before running the script, ensure that you have the necessary environment variables set up in your `.env` file:

 - **`INFURA_API_KEY`**: Your Infura project ID, which allows you to connect to the Ethereum network via Infura.
-- **`PRIVATE_KEY`**: The private key of your Ethereum account.
-Ensure this account has sufficient Sepolia testnet ETH for transaction fees.

 #### Adding the Script